csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 The message delivery process deletes a message from the relation only after it receives an acknowledgment from the destination site.
 If it receives no acknowledgement from the destination site, after some time it sends the message again.
 It repeats this until an acknowledgment is received.
 In case of permanent failures, the system will decide, after some period of time, that the message is undeliverable.
 Exception handling code provided by the application is then invoked to deal with the failure.

-Writing the message to a relation and processing it only after the trans- action commits ensures that the message will be delivered if and only if the transaction commits.
+Writing the message to a relation and processing it only after the transaction commits ensures that the message will be delivered if and only if the transaction commits.
 Repeatedly sending it guarantees it will be delivered even if there are (temporary) system or network failures.

 - **Receiving site protocol**.
 When a site receives a persistent message, it runs a transaction that adds the message to a special _received messages_ relation, provided it is not already present in the relation (the unique message iden- tifier allows duplicates to be detected).
 After the transaction commits, or if the message was already present in the relation, the receiving site sends an acknowledgment back to the sending site.